 Reprinted with permission from Clinton St. Baking Company Cookbook by Dede Lahman and Neil Kleinberg (Little, Brown and Company, 2010).

 Many cooks don’t heat the griddle enough, which is why the first pancake is usually a dud.
 Make sure it’s very hot, then put the butter on.
 A teaspoon or tablespoon is fine.
 Use just enough so that the pancake doesn’t stick.

 Note: To ensure that the whites whip up to maximum height, clean and dry all of your utensils.
 Also, when separating, be careful not to get any yolk into the whites.
 Peaks are “soft” when you put your finger in the whites and they fall over.
-Peaks are “medium” when you put your finger in and they drip over a bit and stand up.
-“Stiff” peaks develop when you whip the whites longer and they stay up.
+Peaks are “medium” when you put your finger in and they drip over a bit but stay somewhat up.
+“Stiff” peaks develop when you whip the whites longer and they stay straight up.